srahul0502/Technical-Blog/cllf3yrf4000709l09sfp9oh9.md

                     * `containerPort: 80`: Specifies that the container exposes port 80.
 This means that the container's application (NGINX in this case) is expected to be reachable via port 80 within the container.

-    * Now to check if pod is created or not , use `kubectl get pods` and `kubectl get pods -o wide` for a detailed view.
+    * Now to check if the pod is created or not, use `kubectl get pods` and

+        `kubectl get pods -o wide` for a detailed view.

         ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1692272502536/c4dbd6ab-cfe4-439e-a762-f762ebc8e454.png align="center")

-    * As you can see our pod i running on IP : 10.244.0.3
+    * As you can see our pod is running on IP : 10.244.0.3

     * Let's check it, we have to inside the Kubernetes cluster, minikube makes this really easy, just type `minikube ssh` to get inside and then use curl to get the data from the IP